kukuu/integration/solution-steps-for-API-design-customer-billing-energy.md

 This solution describes designing RESTful APIs for managing customer accounts and billing in a distributed, high-traffic environment while maintaining data consistency and adhering to best practices.

+It provides a robust, scalable, and secure backend architecture for customer account and billing management, adhering to industry best practices and focusing on scalability, reliability, and maintainability.

 ## Solution Overview (key pillars)

 The system must: